 Matt Fencl, UW-Platteville Baraboo Sauk County campus director, shows the geology lab on campus.
 Fencl plans to work at the UW-Platteville main campus next fall as a professor.

-A newer science building at UW-Platteville Baraboo campus, which was built in 2015.
+The science building on the UW-Platteville Baraboo Sauk County campus was built in 2015.
 The closure is another in a series of branch campuses that have shuttered since 2023, when UW-Platteville Richland County ceased operations.

 To help the branch campus students transition to the main campus or online classes, UW-Platteville is offering the same tuition rate through spring 2027.
 The university is also giving the students a $1,500 housing stipend per semester to live in the main campus’ residence halls for the next academic year.